mnaamani/otrtalk/Tutorial.md

 	│ Bruce    │
 	└──────────┘

-To see detailed information about the profile use the `info` sub-command
+To see detailed information about the profile use the `info` sub-command, you will be presented with a list of profiles to select from:

 	otrtalk profiles info

-Profiles can be removed with he `remove` sub-command:
+Profiles can be removed with he `remove` sub-command, you will be presented with a list of profiles to select from:

 	otrtalk profiles remove